raballew/okd-the-hard-way/README.md

 * [Services](docs/02-services.md)
 * [Installation](docs/03-installation.md)

-Part two will then prepare the cluster for multitenant production workloads and operations.
+Part two will then prepare the cluster for multi-tenant production workloads and operations.

 * [Authentication](docs/10-authentication.md)